 These breathtaking Vermont country roads will lead you to the most beautiful places in New England!
 Now it’s your turn to follow the road less traveled.
 We have several day trips and routes mapped out for you.
 These are just a few of the endless options to choose from.
 Detailed directions and St Johnsbury and the Northeast Kingdom area maps are readily available for you.

 This charming town offers wonderful, unique tax-free shopping, antiquing, and historic architecture.
-Named to the Top 10 list of Best Small Towns in America and in 2003 was named (one of only five) Great American Main Street communities.
+Named to the Top 10 Best Small Towns in America and 6th Small Town Downtown in America.
 (Download the PDF)

 The Northeast Kingdom Chamber of Commerce can share highlights of the area which include the Fairbanks Natural Science Museum, the famous Athenaeum/Gallery, Stephen Huneck Gallery & world renown Dog Chapel, a terrific Artisans Guild, historic architecture and some very interesting shops.
 The Northeast Kingdom Travel & Tourism Association is also a valuable resource for exploring the area.
 (Download PDF)